Luau a fun-filled event for 100 seniors

 Great food was provided by the sponsors of the event: United Healthcare and The Windsor of Venice.

-The Venice Friendship Center is a 501©(3) private non-profit organization that provides many valuable services in our community.
+The Venice Friendship Center is a 501C(3) private non-profit organization that provides many valuable services in the community.

 Post a comment as